 Experiments reveal the unexplained abilities of animals

-Alex Tsakiris, owner of the www.skeptiko.com, has conducted a series of experiments with hundreds of animal trainers, blind people with guide dogs, veterinarians and pet owners since 1994.
-He explored some of unexplained abilities of animals and divided them into three main categories: telepathy, sense of direction and foreboding.
+Researcher Rupert Sheldrake has conducted a series of experiments with hundreds of animal trainers, blind people with guide dogs, veterinarians, and pet owners since 1994.
+He explored some of the unexplained abilities of animals and divided them into three main categories:

-Often pets know when their owner is coming home; cats “disappear” when he is going to take them to the vet; dogs know when he is planning to take them for a walk.
-Of course, some of these phenomena can be explained by conventional expectations, subtle sensory signals, random coincidences and selective memory or imagination of caring pet owners.
-This is a reasonable hypothesis, but requires to be confirmed experimentally.
+Often pets know when their owner is coming home.
+You may have noticed that your cat is hiding when you are going to take it to the vet.
+Your dog might look excited when you are planning to take it for a walk.
+Of course, some of these phenomena can be explained by conventional expectations, subtle sensory signals, random coincidences, and selective memory or imagination of caring pet owners.
+This is a reasonable hypothesis but requires to be confirmed experimentally.

 Dr. Sheldrake and his colleagues focused on the study of the ability of dogs to know when their owners are coming home.
 Many pet owners say their animals are anticipating the arrival of a family member 10 or more minutes before he/she comes.

 Animals are usually waiting at the door or window.
 A sample study of households in England and America showed that on average 51% of dog owners and 30% of cat owners said they noticed this behavior in their pets.

 In a series of experiments with a terrier named Jaytee, owned by Pam Smart from Ramsbottom (near Manchester, England), the pet was responding to the intention of his owner to come home even when she was miles away or was returning unexpectedly.
 Jaytee was waiting not only when Pam was coming in her car, but also when she was coming in other vehicles: bicycle, train, taxi.